Who are binaryoptions.co.uk?

 For example, some binary brokers may focus on forex (foreign exchange) binaries.
 Others may focus on commodities options and only offer a handful of forex markets.
 Likewise, the returns (or payouts) may differ between asset classes, and with these varying by as much as 25%, it is easy to see why this might be important when selecting a binary options account.

 Investment limits may also point some investors either to, or away from, certain binary trading accounts.
-Some brokers offer minimum trades of just £1, while others cater for investors willing to invest £200,000 in a single binary option.
+Some brokers offer minimum trades of just £1, while others cater for investors willing to invest £200,000 in a single trade.
 Again, when judging which binary trading platform is best, an investor will need to consider their own trading needs before deciding to open an account.

 Some of the difficulty in making such a decision has been removed by the brokers.
 Most offer demo trading accounts.
 These allow new clients to try the services on offer, see if the range of markets and investment scales suit them and only proceed to a funded account when they are happy that the right trading account has been found.